Virginian EL-2B

 The Virginian Railway's class EL-2B comprised four two-unit electric locomotives with AAR (B+B-B+B)+(B+B-B+B) wheel arrangements.
 The locomotives were used on the 133 mi electrified portion of the railroad, from Roanoke, Virginia to Mullens, West Virginia.
 These large motor-generator locomotives weighed 1033832 lb, were 150 ft 8 in long, and were capable of producing 6800 hp.

 The EL-2B locomotives were built at General Electric's Erie works in 1948.
 Numbered 125–128, they were the largest two-unit electric locomotives used in North America.

 The locomotives were retired and sold for scrap shortly after the 1959 merger of the Virginian with the Norfolk and Western Railway.
-None of the 4 examples built survived into preservation.
+None of the 4 examples built have survived.